jamesnyakush/Mpesa-golang/README.md

 The following examples with show you how to make requests to the various api's available.

 ### MPESAExpress (Formerly STKPush)
+This api allows you to do Lipa Na M-Pesa payment using STK Push.

 ### C2B
+This api allows you to register C2B Callback URLs to Safaricom, and also Simulate a C2B Transaction in ```Sandbox```

 ### B2C
+This api allows you to do M-Pesa Transaction from company to client.

 ### B2B
+This api allows you to do M-Pesa Transaction from one company to another.

 ### Account Balance
+This api allows you to do balance inquiry.

 ### Transaction Status
+This api allows you to check the status of transaction.

 ### Reversal
+This api allows you to do a transaction reversal

 ### Contributing